Chapter 7: Detector Architecture

 Model Loading

-The trained artifact is YOLO26n (NMS-free), shipped as aoe2_yolo_v6.onnx / aoe2_yolo_v6.pt.
+The trained artifact is YOLO26n (NMS-free), shipped as aoe2_yolo_v9.onnx / aoe2_yolo_v9.pt.
 The detector supports two model formats:

-2. models/aoe2_yolo_v6.pt — used only if the ONNX export is absent
+models/aoe2_yolo_v*.pt— used only if the ONNX export is absent - Mock mode — if no

 Detection Modes

-All three methods apply NMS and persistent ID assignment (Kalman tracker or greedy IoU fallback) before returning results.
-Exact latency is hardware- and backend-dependent (ONNX on the deploy VM vs. PyTorch on a dev Mac differ by an order of magnitude), so the table ranks the modes rather than pinning millisecond figures. detect_fast_multi() adds a center-crop second pass at 640 to recover small objects without paying for full tiling.
+All four methods apply NMS and persistent ID assignment (Kalman tracker or greedy IoU fallback) before returning results.
+Exact latency is hardware- and backend-dependent (ONNX on the deploy VM vs. PyTorch on a dev Mac differ by an order of magnitude), so the table ranks the modes rather than pinning millisecond figures. detect_fast_multi() adds a center-crop second pass to recover small objects without paying for full tiling, but it is no longer used by any deployed path.
+Scored on 32 real screenshots at the native 3024x1964 the agent actually captures (rebuild the split with testing/build_native_val.py), it loses to single-pass: F1 0.622 (P 0.583 / R 0.666) against 0.693 (P 0.735 / R 0.655).
+Halving the frame through the same network input shows objects at 2x the training scale, so the crop pass trades 13 extra true positives for 291 extra false ones — the SAHI scale mismatch (§7.4) in miniature.

 This is the design decision that drives the deployed detection path, so it comes first.

-SAHI is worse, not better, and the reason is scale.
-Tiling a 3024px screenshot into 640 crops shows the model objects at roughly 2.4× the size they had in training (a 50px sheep becomes ~120px).
+SAHI is still off, for the same scale reason.
+Tiling a 3024px screenshot into 640 crops shows the model objects at roughly 2.4× the size they had at v9’s 1280 training (a sheep that trains as ~21px appears ~50px in a native 640 tile).
 The model never saw entities that large, so it misses or hallucinates them and real F1 collapses.
-This is why the agent pins config.detection_imgsz=640 and config.adaptive_sahi=False.
+This is why the agent pins config.detection_imgsz=1280 and config.adaptive_sahi=False.

 The SAHI code stays — disabled.
 The tiling machinery below (§7.4.1, §7.11) is fully implemented and tested.
 It is the right tool only once the model is retrained at a resolution whose SAHI tiles match the training scale; until then it is off.
 Treat the SAHI sections as “built, measured, parked,” not as the current path.